magros/laravel-model-encryption/README.md

     ```
 5. Optional.
 Encrypt your current data

-    If you have current data in your database you can encrypt it with the current command:
+    If you have current data in your database you can encrypt it with the:
     ```bash
     php artisan encryptable:encryptModel 'App\User'
     ```
-    Aditional you can decrypt it using
+    Additionally you can decrypt it using the:
     ```bash
     php artisan encryptable:decryptModel 'App\User'
     ```
+    Note: You must implement first the `Encryptable` trait and set `$encryptable` attributes
 6. If you are using exists and unique rules with encrypted values replace it with exists_encrypted and unique_encrypted
     ```php
    $validator = validator(['email'=>'foo@bar.com'], ['email'=>'exists_encrypted:users,email']);
     ```
-7. You can still using where eloquent functions
+7. You can still use `where` functions
    ```php
    $validator = User::where('email','foo@bar.com')->first();
    ```